Antibiotic Education

 Antibiotic Education Program

-Medical providers have prescribed antibiotics for years and for good reason.
-They are used to help treat and fight bacterial infections, which can be quite common.
-Read on to learn more about how we provide antibiotic education programs to our patients.
+Medical providers have prescribed antibiotics for decades—and for good reason.
+These medicines help treat and fight bacterial infections, which are common and can sometimes become serious.
+At DOC-AID, we provide antibiotic education programs to help our patients understand when antibiotics are necessary and how to use them safely.

 Here are a few facts from the CDC Be Antibiotics Aware